kalebabram/GRUMPS/README.md

 ![histogram](https://github.com/kalebabram/GRUMPS/blob/main/data/Staphylococcus_epidermidis.tab_distmat_summary_histogram.png)
 Looking at the above histogram, there is a noticeable set of comparisons present above 0.2 (which is well above the Mash distance species boundary of 0.05) and is a clear indicator that this uncleaned dataset contains several outlier genomes.

-To address this issue, we will run **GRUMPS** in 'regular' mode with a cutoff of 0.05, the optional 'sigma' filtering step applied, and we will allow **GRUMPS** to create a clustered heatmap to visualize our cleaned dataset.
+To address this issue, we will run `grumps` in `regular` mode with a cutoff of 0.05, the optional `sigma` filtering step applied, and we will allow `grumps` to create a clustered heatmap to visualize our cleaned dataset.

-### Step 2: Run GRUMPS in 'regular' mode using a cutoff of 0.05 with the optional 'sigma' filtering step and output the clustered heatmap as a png
+### Step 2: Run `grumps` in `regular` mode using a cutoff of 0.05 with the optional `sigma` filtering step and output the clustered heatmap as a .png file
 ```sh
 grumps -m regular -c 0.05 -s yes -p yes -f png -o ward ./data/Staphylococcus_epidermidis.tab_distmat.csv
 ```